All You Need to Know About Inflation: The Reality of Supply Chain Shortages and Money Supply

 The good news here is that we think this is short-lived.
 Our opinion is that the inflation we are seeing right now is due to demand exceeding supply— the result of massive supply chain disruption.
 We expect that as the global economy continues to reopen and supply chains return to their pre-COVID form with companies running their factories at full capacity, we should see supply catch up to demand while prices decrease.

 The human component of the supply chain is labor.
 Many families with children or adult dependents have not had access to in-person school or care during the pandemic and have had to leave the workforce as a result.
 An estimated 1.08 million people left their jobs in August and September 2020 alone, with women leaving at a rate four times higher than that of men1 and “studies estimate that employment for women may not recover to pre-pandemic levels until 2024”2.
 Add to this the expanded federal unemployment benefit of $300 per week in addition to any existing state unemployment benefits, and some employers believe workers have more of an incentive to stay home.
-These expanded unemployment benefits end on September 6, 2021, and schools are working to reopen (at least partially), so we feel that by year-end we should see more workers off the sidelines, helping to resolve supply chain and manufacturing disruptions.
+These expanded unemployment benefits end on September 6, 2021, and schools are working to reopen (at least partially), and we hope that by year-end we should see more workers off the sidelines, helping to resolve supply chain and manufacturing disruptions.

 Another way we can visualize these concepts is by looking at economic output pre- COVID-19 and comparing the data with our present situation.
 Not too long ago, we were benefiting from the lowest unemployment rate in over 50 years while the heavy trucking industry, an economic indicator we like to use, was at full capacity, signifying healthy levels of business and consumer spending.
 When COVID-19 emerged, the economy was shut down and the Fed lowered short-term rates to zero, resulting in the K-shaped recovery in which we find ourselves now.